g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 ## "clean code that is optimized for change"

 What constitutes clean code?
-We want simple and maintable, but how do we define that?
+We want simple and maintainable, but how do we define that?
 The following best practices offer niche advice.
 Combined, they represent our definition of clean code.

 ### State